 Sweet treats made from hawthorn berries are a nostalgic staple for many Chinese kids.
-They are especially enjoyed in the winter months, since hawberries are harvested late in the year, and their festive red colour fits right in with Chinese New Year.
+They’re especially enjoyed in the winter months, since hawberries are harvested late in the year, and their festive red colour fits right in with Chinese New Year.

-Besides the haw leather which I’ll share the recipe for today, here is a gallery of some other traditional Chinese hawthorn candies:
+Besides haw leather, here is a gallery of some other traditional Chinese hawthorn candies: